Blotch3D/Blotch3D/README.md

 Blotch3D's Setup, FrameProc, and FrameDraw from BlWindow3D.
 Other "Game" class methods and events can still be overridden, if needed.

-All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the 3D thread, because some supported hardware platforms require it (like OpenGL, etc.).
-You can assume all Blotch3D and MonoGame objects must be created and accessed in that thread.
+All model meshes, textures, fonts, etc. used by the 3D subsystem must be created and accessed by the 3D thread, because some subsystems require it (like OpenGL, etc.).
+You should assume all Blotch3D and MonoGame objects must be created and accessed in that thread.

 Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods of the class derived from